CenkAk/Tapo-L530E-Color-Sync/README.md

 ## Credits
 - [mihai-dinculescu/tapo](https://github.com/mihai-dinculescu/tapo) for the Tapo API library
-- Project by Orhan Cenk Akçadoğan
+- Project by Orhan Cenk Akcadoğan